plantbreeding/BrAPI/Specification/GeneralInfo/Response_Structure.md

     "datafiles" : [ ]
   },
   "result" : {
-    "key0": "master",
+    "key0": "name1",
     "key1": 20,
     "key2": [ "foo", "bar", "baz" ]
   }
 }
 ````
-+ **List Response**: In this type of response, the "result" element only contains the "data" key, which is an arbitrarily long array of objects of the same type.
++ **List Response**: In this type of response, the `result` object only contains a `data` field, which is an arbitrarily long array of objects of the same type.
+Pagination request parameters and pagination metadata fields apply to this `data` array.
 ````
 {
   "metadata" : {